cpurev/CrankHTML/README.md

 ## General Information
+- Can be used to insert custom CMS
 - WYSIWYG Rich Texit Editor that outputs written text into html.
 And, will intake HTML code and will be able to edit it
 - Simple and small one file project
 - Made to update page info easily without coding.
 Just copy-and-paste.